 When Black-owned brands make their way onto the shelves of big box retailers, it’s time for us to show up and show out.
 While it is important to support these brands through their own avenues, showing up at stores like Target sends a different message.
 It says, yes, we want to shop Black-owned brands.
-It emphasizes that there is a demand for products from Black entrepreneurs.
 It tells Target that shoppers will go to their local Target or shop on their website specifically for Black-owned brands, and this opens the door for other Black entrepreneurs.

 The next time you’re in Target, check out their Black-owned businesses that you can support to propel the #BUYBLACK movement.

 Founded by Monique Rodriguez, Mielle Organics was launched in 2014.
 The brand originally came out with their Advanced Hair Formula —a unique blend of herbs, amino acids, and minerals.
 This formula would appear in different products including the Advanced Healthy Hair Vitamins.
 Mielle Organics has grown and now carries a slew of products including oils, shampoos, conditioners, mousse, and more.
 Additionally, if you head over to their website, you can take a hair type quiz that will help you identify your hair type and equip you with the information for picking the best hair products for yourself.

 Hair care companies seem to focus heavily on the female demographic; however, men have hair too!
 Scotch Porter is one Black-owned hair care brand that caters to Black men.
 The brand creates multipurpose grooming products to solve the problems Black men face everyday.
 Dealing with ingrown hairs?
 Want hydrated, non-greasy skin?
 Scotch Porter has the answers.
 A lot of hair companies create flowery, sweet scents to cater to women, but Scotch Porter products have subtle notes of sandalwood and powdery musk for those who don’t want to smell like roses.